AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update-dataflows.md

 keywords: Experience Platform;home;popular topics;update dataflows;edit schedule
 description: This tutorial covers the steps for updating a dataflow schedule, including its ingestion frequency and interval rate, using the Sources workspace.
 solution: Experience Platform
-title: Update Source Connection Dataflow Schedule in the UI
+title: Update a Source Connection Dataflow in the UI
 topic: overview
 type: Tutorial
 exl-id: 0499a2a3-5a22-47b1-ac0e-76a432bd26c0
 ---
 # Update dataflows in the UI

-This tutorial covers the steps for updating a dataflow schedule, including its ingestion frequency and interval rate, using the [!UICONTROL Sources] workspace.
+This tutorial provides you with steps on how to update an existing sources dataflow, including information on editing a dataflow schedule and mapping, using the [!UICONTROL Sources] workspace.

 ## Getting started